@stef20 just like any other OS, Linux itself requires you to reboot from time to time, specially if it has installed bunch of packages.

 @doneljan And the performance are very bad for a files server because too much request (Several thousand files) and my old GNU-Linux with very less good hardware perform very much more with a Samba on Redhat Linux.

-The new life only found in Christ.
+A social network website (Mastodon instance) devoted to the new life only found in Christ.